 Transporting ourselves there was the first of many ‘pinch me’ moments.
 We set off from the South Terminal at Vancouver International Airport (YVR), the regional hub for all flying aircrafts in the ‘awesome’ category – float planes, helicopters, and tiny prop plane charters.
-There is something dreamy about walking onto the tarmac in order to board your plane – and sure enough, tarmac promenading was in our cards.
+There is something dreamy about walking onto the tarmac in order to board your plane.
 We walked up a set of drop-down stairs to board our 19-seater Pacific Coastal Airlines prop plane.
 Two rows, one aisle, ducking room only.
 We strapped in and took off, gliding over the Pacific Ocean along the coast of BC to Powell River.
-The flight was only 40 minutes, but long enough for us to be nose to window the entire time, gasping at sea below, dotted with islands and inlets.
+The flight was only 40 minutes, but long enough for us to be nose-to-window the entire time, gasping at sea below, dotted with islands and inlets.
 We gazed at the miniature boats, daydreaming about the sea-faring humans aboard with ocean swept hair and bellies full of seafood.
-We were mesmerized, knowing this too, would be us…
+We were mesmerized, knowing this too, would be us.

-After landing, a quick drive transported us to Lund, immediately we felt as if we had passed through a porthole into another world.
-You could feel the commotion, people scampering about to load and unload boats – everyone buzzing from adventures just finished and those about to begin.
-We loaded up what seemed to be an excessive amount of food and libations for five people over four days, but I was quickly eased by the captain’s words, “better too much than too little…‘cause we ain’t finding a convenience store out there.”
+After landing, a quick drive transported us to Lund, and we immediately felt as if we had passed through a porthole into another world.
+You could feel the commotion, people scampering about to load and unload boats and everyone buzzing from adventures just finished and those about to begin.
+We loaded up what seemed to be an excessive amount of food and libations for five people over four days.
+I was quickly eased by the captain’s words, “better too much than too little…‘cause we ain’t finding a convenience store out there.”
 I immediately ran to the General Store in the Historic Lund Hotel and stocked up on a few more provisions.